-Closing before clearance attracts a fine of at least €30,000 and up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify.
+Closing before clearance attracts a fine of at least €30,000 and up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify, according to article 9.
 In the majority of cases, the fines for early closing do not exceed double the minimum fine amount, although there have been exceptions.

-Closing before the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from €15.000 to €150.000.
+Closing before the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from $\pounds 15,000$ to $\pounds 150,000$.